(15th March 2013 – 14 ½ miles + 1 mile from St Bees + 2 unintentional miles)

 There are several RSPB viewing stations along this stretch of coast from where I saw guillemots clinging precariously to the cliffs (doesn’t seem much of a life)

 I’d not seen guillemot before nor hipster razorbills, both unfazed by my presence.

 After leaving the cliffs, the path turns abruptly to the right and heads off in the proper direction: eastwards towards Robin Hood’s Bay.
 But in the short-term, I had the dreary towns of Moor Row and Cleator to get through.

 All that rain had turned parts of the path to soup; soup with more helpful signage.

 Beyond Cleator, and after about 11 miles, I began the first long climb of the walk: Dent Hill (1131 feet).
 My back began to ache with the weight of my 30lb rucksack.

 With plenty more mud

 and enclosed by dark, dank Forestry Commission plantations this was warm, slow work.

 From the summit of Dent, the view forward to the Lakeland fells is a fine one.
 But not today.
 As I approached the summit, I walked into low cloud and lost those shortlived views.
 This was my second ascent of Dent and my second in mist with no views whatsoever.
 And then in December 2014, I climbed Dent for a third time … in thick mist.

-After the summit, the rain finally stopped and I descended the far, steep slope into Nannycatch Valley – but try as I might I couldn’t.
+After the summit, the rain finally stopped and I descended the far, steep, slippery slope into Nannycatch Valley – but try as I might I couldn’t.
 She was fleet.

 The walk along Nannycatch Beck is a pleasant one and, as it was only about 3.30pm, I slowed down as I approached the end of the first day,

 following more unofficial signs.